-Simple Controls: Most lighting controls installations today still fall into the category of simple, room-based controls.
-These solutions are not true lighting controls systems, but rather individual components that provide a single lighting control strategy.
+Most lighting control installations today still fall into the category of room-based control.
+These solutions are not true lighting control systems, but rather individual components that provide a single lighting control strategy.
 As an example, an individual occupancy sensor can be connected via low voltage wiring to a set of light fixtures in a room, and this process can be repeated in the next room and so on.
 The result is to add automated occupancy control to each of those rooms, individually.
-The same process can be repeated with other controls components.
+The same process can be repeated with other control components.